FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ## A2.
 General Responsibilities

-- [ ] Read, understand and follow the OMP processes as defined in the OMP Rules of Engagement, and ensure that all rules are followed.
-Where there is doubt, seek advice from the parent group chair or ORG Team Officers as appropriate.
+- [ ] Read, understand and follow the FOCUS processes as defined in the FOCUS operational proceedures, and ensure that all rules are followed.
+Where there is doubt, seek advice from the Steering Committee.
-- [ ] Read, understand and follow any other related OMP procedures and guidelines.
+- [ ] Read, understand and follow any other related FOCUS procedures and guidelines.
 Familiarize themselves with IPR and Antitrust laws.
 - [ ] Ensure execution and fulfillment of the mandate bestowed on the group through its charter and assigned work packages.
-Work closely with the officers of the parent group to ensure the integrated approach required for OMP is achieved.
+Work closely with the Steering Committee to ensure the integrated approach required for FOCUS is achieved.
 - [ ] Inform the parent group if the work of the group has been completed and recommend closure of the group.
 - [ ] Interact with other groups as may be necessary to fulfill the group's own or another group's, charter and work packages.
 - [ ] Interact with external fora (consistent with the liaison process) as necessary and report all interaction with external fora to the parent group.
 - [ ] At all times act fully impartially in conducting the group's mandate and be prepared to work confidentially with a group member if they wish to express any concerns in private.
 - [ ] Support, promote and keep updated the work packages as appropriate.
 Support the parent group with the responsibilities delegated.
-- [ ] Conduct all group business in a fair, reasonable and open manner in accordance with the approved OMP processes and procedures.
+- [ ] Conduct all group business in a fair, reasonable and open manner in accordance with the approved FOCUS processes and procedures.
 - [ ] Chairs: Arrange for an agreed number of co-chairs to support the chair in the group leadership; arrange the task assignment for the chairs and co-chairs, delegate assigned tasks to, and supervise, the co-chairs.
 - [ ] Co-chairs: Support the chair/convenor/interim chair in task assignment and execute delegated tasks and stand in for the chair as appropriate to fulfill the roles of the group.
 - [ ] Internally structure the group as appropriate (e.g. create/modify/close sub-working groups, etc) to best fulfill the mandate.